CS + Econ @ JHU. Interested in AI, math, and building things that matter.

 Advisors: Dr. Anton Dahbura, Dr. Kimia Ghobadi

-Received a $6000 award to work on analysing and categorizing causal inference in empirical economics studies.
+Received a $6000 award (Bloomberg Distinguished Professor Summer Research Fellowship) to work on analysing and categorizing causal inference in empirical economics studies.
 Analyzed hundreds of papers.
 Explored different mathematical techniques to infer causal relationships.

 Advisor: Dr. Paul Ferraro (Bloomberg Distinguished Professor)

-Working with JHU Programming Languages lab, to develop and test a new sematically typed programming langueg: BlueJay.
+Working with JHU Programming Languages lab to develop and test a new semantically typed programming language: BlueJay.
 BlueJay is a novel language with a semantic type checker for bug finding.

 Advisors: Dr. Scott Smith, Brandon Stride (grad student)